Arkadiusz Krysik

 Pay-per-use

 In this model, customers pay for the amount of software they use, typically measured by the number of users, transactions, or other metrics.
-This model can be particularly effective for SaaS applications that are used infrequently or by a small number of users.
+This SaaS model can be particularly effective for SaaS applications that are used infrequently or by a small number of users.
 Examples of such SaaS products include Amazon Web Services (AWS), Twilio, OpenAI, and Salesforce.

 Tiered pricing model

 With this monetization approach, customers can choose from different pricing tiers based on the features or levels of service they need.
 This can help customers find a pricing plan that fits their budget and usage needs.
-Examples of SaaS companies that use a tiered pricing model include Zoom, Shopify, and ScanRepeat.
+Examples of SaaS companies that use a tiered pricing SaaS model include Zoom, Shopify, and ScanRepeat.

 Affiliate or referral programs